 So what do you need for this?
 A new performance Rear Swaybar would be the first choice and I would set it on the softer setting.
 This will make the car more balanced while still defaulting to understeer.
 If you are really serious then step up to the Front Swaybar as well to really get the roll stiffness in check with the rear bar on the stiffer setting.
 I know, I know we don’t have a front bar out yet…soon my friends 😉

 Now you’re probably wondering if these can be broken down and purchased separately.
-Yes they can.
+Yes, they can.
 There is no issue with purchasing the shocks/struts first as they will complement the swaybars and work fine with the OE springs.
-For example, the CorkSport Adjustable Shocks/Struts are design with this in mind.
-The softest rebound setting basically matches OE damping, but you also have the adjustment range of up to 70% stiffer rebound to accommodate fine tuning and stiffer performance springs.
+For example, the CorkSport Adjustable Shocks/Struts are designed with this in mind.
+The softest rebound setting basically matches OE damping, but you also have the adjustment range of up to 70% stiffer rebound to accommodate fine-tuning and stiffer performance springs.
 Now doing the springs first may result in some compromise.

-Due to the stiffer spring rate you will have a bit bouncier ride quality since the OE damping was not designed for the higher spring rate, but you will survive, I promise.
+Due to the stiffer spring rate, you will have a bit bouncier ride quality since the OE damping was not designed for the higher spring rate, but you will survive, I promise.
 So if you need to break it into chunks then I would start with the shocks/struts first.
-Do note that its recommend you get some rear cambers arms and front camber plates with lowering springs so you can get the camber back to OE specs or to have the ability to set the camber.
+Do note that it’s recommended that you get rear camber arms and front camber plates with lowering springs so you can get the camber back to OE specs or to have the ability to set the camber.

-Lastly and arguably the most important handling modification is tires!
-If you have never indulged in a set of high performance tires then wow, you don’t know what you are missing.
+Lastly and arguably the most important handling modification is a set of tires!
+If you have never indulged in a set of high-performance tires then wow, you don’t know what you are missing.
 Tire technology has improved leaps and bounds over the last decade and because of that there are many performance all –season tires available, but a jack of all trades is a master of none.
 I highly suggest this tire and wheel combination.

-Get yourself a set of performance wheels (I know there are atleast a few brands that can be had for less than $200/wheel and weight less than 20 lbs each) and throw some high performance or ultra high performance tires on them for the summer.
-These tires are usually in the 200-300 treadwear rating and cost $200-$300 each depending on size.
+Get yourself a set of performance wheels (I know there are at least a few brands that can be had for less than ~200/wheel and weight less than 20 lbs each) and throw some high performance or ultra high-performance tires on them for the summer.
+These tires are usually in the 200-300 treadwear rating and cost 2-3 hundred each depending on size.
 Do this NOW!
 I’m serious!
 And keep you OE wheels for some dedicated winter tires which again will blow you away with how much better they are than all-seasons.

-Let’s wrap this up with one last suggestions if everything above isn’t enough for you.
+Let’s wrap this up with one last suggestion if everything above isn’t enough for you.
 Brakes… The best way to go fast is with better brakes.
 There are a few options you can take here.
-A set of performance rotors and pads would be a great budget friendly setup with great benefits.
+A set of performance rotors and pads would be a great budget-friendly setup with great benefits.
 If you want to step it up even further than I suggest a Big Brake Kit like the one above.

-Alright one last thing before we wrap this up.
-Now that we have a really well setup Mazda 3 go to a track day!
+Alright, one last thing before we wrap this up.
+Now that we have a really well setup Mazda 3, go to a track day!
 Yes, take your daily commuter to the track one day so you can find you and your car’s limits.
-I can express this enough.
+I can’t express this enough.
 First off its so much FUN!
 Really it’s a blast and it’s safe.
-Most track days like High Performance Driving Education (HPDE) events even provide you with an instructor.
+Most track days like High-Performance Driving Education (HPDE) events even provide you with an instructor.
 This also gives you a chance to safely push the car to the limits and even past them.
 This provides much more confidence on the public roads and avoiding accidents.

 -Barett @ CS